See if your questions are answered below or ask your own:

 How much will it cost me to get an advance on my settlement?

-If your lawsuit is already settled, it will cost approximately $1500-$2500 per $10,000 advanced to you.
-A higher advance amount will not be this amount ($1500-$2500) added for each $10,000 - we will look into the case and give you an offer.
+FOR EXAMPLE; If your lawsuit is already settled, it may cost approximately $1500-$2500 per $10,000 advanced to you.
+We will look into the case and give you an offer.
 A lesser amount or higher advance for a settled case will have to be individually looked at - we cannot give a quote on the fees until we look over your settlement papers.
 Some explanation is given here - but these terms are not absolute - your case determines the terms.
 This is shown to give you information to pursue the process and to know what to expect or to know if a rate is too high.

-If it is not yet settled, it will cost a fee (may be 10% of the advance requested, or some other fee structure as terms change frequently) and then a low % per month until paid back (taken from the settlement), depending on the strength of your case and how far into the future it will settle.
+If it is not yet settled, it will cost a fee (not out of pocket) and then a low % per month until paid back (taken from the settlement), depending on the strength of your case and how far into the future it will settle.
 The pre-settled case is non-recourse, meaning that if the case does not win or settle, you do not pay it back.
-It is highly scrutinized to be certain it's a solid case before we fund on it - we need hard evidence and more than just soft tissue injury.
+It is highly scrutinized to be certain it's a solid case before we fund on it - we need hard evidence.
 There are always some variations that may be worked out in these cases.
 The terms will be worked out on a case-by-case basis - depending on strength of case, amount of time to settle, amount of advance and amount the settlement is looking to win, etc. Auto insurance advances are normally on the lower rate fee.

 You do not need to pay anything up front - it is taken out at time of settlement.
 There is no up-front application fee - there is no obligation to apply or to accept our offer.
 There are no monthly payments to be made.